Home > A 2025 Guide to Schengen Visas for Spain

 For short trips of up to 90 days, US citizens do not need a visa to visit Spain.
 You can travel freely for tourism, business, or family visits.
 However, if you're planning to work, study, or stay longer than 90 days, you will need to apply for the appropriate visa.

-How do I apply for a Spain visa?
+How to apply for a visa for Spain

-Applying for a Spain visa involves a few steps, but it's relatively straightforward.
+Applying for a Spanish visa involves a few steps, but it's relatively straightforward.

 • Determine which Spain visa you need.